Application Guidelines for Educationally Related Worcester Nonprofit Organizations

 Interval Between Applications

-The current policy, absent exceptional circumstances, is not to consider grant requests more frequently than three years from the date of the last grant or one year from the date of the last payment, whichever is later.
-An organization whose proposal has been rejected may normally be eligible to apply again after one year.
+The current policy is not to consider grant requests more frequently than three years from the date of the last grant or one year from the date of the last payment, whichever is later.
+An eligible organization whose proposal has been rejected may normally apply again after one year.

 Schedule of Distribution Meetings